bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 Hidden players must read out the clues to the hunts, provided by the AI

 ### Hunter Instructions
-Hunts move one tile per turn.
+Hunters move one tile per turn.
+Hunters can chose to rotate their tile rather then move.

 ### Win State
 The game is won by the hunters when they find the hidden player.
 The game is won by the hidden player collects 2 of the 3 gems.

 ### Special Actions
-**Tiles of 2:**  - Anytime hidden player lands on 2, they place down a powerup for the hunts anywhere on the board.
-Hunters can collect this object, allowing them to move 2 tiles next turn.<br />
-**Center Tile:**  - Anytime the hidden player lands on the center, they can rotate 3 tiles of their choices, regardless of who is on it.
+**Center Tile:**  - Anytime the hidden player lands on the center, they can rotate 5 tiles of their choices, regardless of who is on it.
 (You simply pass through start, you must stop)

 ## Board & Setup.